adil-hassan/JenkinsDemo/readme.txt

 This is a sample file
-hai how are u mahn , hello yaar
+hai how are u mahn , hello yaar , you